pi-rate14/BlogSquare/README.md

 # BlogSquare
-Blogging Website made as the J component project for CSE3002, Internet and Web Programming, using PHP and MySQLi.
+Blogging Website made as a part of the J component project for CSE3002, Internet and Web Programming, using PHP and MySQLi.